janmarkuslanger/software-architecture-guide/README.md

 Implicit assumptions such as "It was clear to me" lead to misunderstandings and problems.

-# Aufgaben eines Software Architekten
+# Tasks of a Software Architect

 - Anforderungen analysieren, klären und gegebenfalls verfeinern
 - Architekturentscheidungen treffen